gaifeng8864/klipper-on-android/README_en.md

 ## 0. Install XServer-XSDL ##

-The installation of XServer-XSDL is relatively simple, just follow the system prompt and go directly to the next step.
+The installation of XServer-XSDL is relatively simple, just follow the OS prompt and go directly to the next step.

 Note: After the installation is complete, you need to click the "Change Device Settings" button at the top of the screen on the first startup interface to enter the setting interface, and then click "Mouse Simulation" --- "Mouse Simulation Mode" --- "Desktop version, no simulation" , then scroll down to the bottom and click Done.
 Otherwise the touch cannot be used.